isaacasensio/aws-labs/s3/restrict-file-types/README.md

-# Send notifications on fileupload
+# Restrict file uploads based on file type

-An example on how to set up a S3 bucket to send a notification event to a SQS queue when a file was uploaded.
+An example on how to set up a S3 bucket to restrict file uploading based on the file extension.

 ## Getting Started